Rahwik/V_O_A/README.md

-Jarvis ML Project Presentation
+VOA : Python Project
 ==============================

 Introduction
 ------------

-Welcome to the presentation on our Jarvis ML project.
-Jarvis is an innovative machine learning project aimed at creating an intelligent virtual assistant capable of natural language processing and various other tasks.
+Welcome to the presentation on our python project.
+VOA is an innovative python project aimed at creating an intelligent virtual assistant capable of natural language processing and various other tasks.
 Now text to voice command and voice command to text.

 Key Features
 ------------